TN 7 (07-18)

 Attach the correct coversheet for non-actionable Title II folders and mark the folder “All FO/PC Actions complete.”

-D. Policy for Payment of Representative’s fees
+D. Policy for payment of representative’s fees

 Claimants have the right to representation while applying for EXR and any related appeals.
 We do not include provisional benefits in authorizing a fee under the fee agreement process.
 Do not use provisional benefits to calculate the amount of past due benefits to withhold for direct payment of a representative’s fee under the fee agreement or fee petition process, or to pay a fee authorized by a court.
-For more information on representatives fees, see GN 03913.000.
+For more information on representatives fees, see subchapter GN 03913.000.